masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 ##### It's not that much interesting only using async keyword!
 <p style="height:1px; margin-bottom:9px;"></p>

-Only use async keyword with no internal promise call need to implicitly create a resolved promise with a value.
+Only using async keyword with no internal promise call need to implicitly create a resolved promise with a value.

+Only use async keyword with implicitly created a resolve promise actually return the vlue immediately.

-Only use async keyword need promise methods to handle result.
+Only use async keyword need promise methods to handle settled result.
 So, basically promise style result handling.
 ```javascript
 // Example: Async return promise
 const iAmAsyncFunc = async () => {